-Based in Bismarck, MDU Resources (MDU) is in the Utilities sector, and so far this year, shares have seen a price change of 15.48%.
-The energy, mining, construction and utilities company is paying out a dividend of $0.2 per share at the moment, with a dividend yield of 2.94% compared to the Utility - Gas Distribution industry's yield of 2.71% and the S&P 500's yield of 1.91%.
+MDU Resources (MDU) is headquartered in Bismarck, and is in the Utilities sector.
+The stock has seen a price change of 12.12% since the start of the year.
+Currently paying a dividend of $0.2 per share, the company has a dividend yield of 3.03%.
+In comparison, the Utility - Gas Distribution industry's yield is 2.73%, while the S&P 500's yield is 1.93%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.81 is up 1.9% from last year.
+In terms of dividend growth, the company's current annualized dividend of $0.81 is up 1.9% from last year.
 Over the last 5 years, MDU Resources has increased its dividend 5 times on a year-over-year basis for an average annual increase of 2.67%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, MDU Resources's payout ratio is 55%, which means it paid out 55% of its trailing 12-month EPS as dividend.
+MDU Resources's current payout ratio is 55%.
+This means it paid out 55% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MDU expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $1.51 per share, representing a year-over-year earnings growth rate of 9.42%.
+MDU is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $1.49 per share, representing a year-over-year earnings growth rate of 7.97%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that MDU is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+With that in mind, MDU is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).